When it comes to plumbing, bathrooms are often the first place to see a lot of daily use.

 Knowing how to unclog a bathtub drain full of hair can be one of the most important things a homeowner can learn.

 Even if you have shorter hair, a clog can still form unexpectedly and leave you with water backing up.
-These tips allow you to clean them out yourself, but in the few cases that a clog is too severe, you can call a professional plumbing technician at Clover Services to help solve your problem.
+These tips allow you to clean them out yourself, but in the few cases that a clog is too severe, you can call a professional plumbing technician at Clover Contracting to help solve your problem.